-The area of Earlsdon, in the south-west of Coventry, was originally laid out as a 'garden village'1 in 1852 by the Coventry Freehold Land Society with 251 plots arranged around eight streets.
+The area of Earlsdon, in the south-west of Coventry, was originally laid out in 1852 by the Coventry Freehold Land Society with 251 plots arranged around eight streets.
 The development of the area progressed as a result of the economic boom in the late Victorian (1837-1901) / Edwardian period (1901-1910/14).
 The resulting combination of mature landscape, small scale red brick buildings and larger scale formal buildings gives Earlsdon its distinctive Victorian and Edwardian character.